BloodyHair267/prime-computer/README.md

 **WARNING**: At larger scale, computations rise quickly - the current algorithm has approximately O(n^2) complexity, so computation time increases even faster as the input size increases

 ## Usage
-- There are no restrictions for where, or how you can use this code, it is completetly up to you.
+- There are no restrictions for where, or how you can use this code, it is completetly **up to you**.
+- Recommended to use Visual Studio Code for running the program
-- A feedback is always apprecieted! :D
+- A feedback is always apprecieted!